+Date: 31 October 2017

-Committee: Badenoch & Strathspey Area Committee Date: 5 September 2017 Report Title: Winter Maintenance Plan for 2017/18 Report By: Director of Community Services
+Report Title: Winter Maintenance Plan for 2017/18

+Report By: Director of Community Services

+Purpose/Executive Summary

-- 1. Purpose/Executive Summary - 1.1 This report provides Members with information on winter maintenance preparations and arrangements for the 2017/18 winter period and invites the Committee to approve the Winter Maintenance Plans for Badenoch and Strathspey.
+1.1 This report provides Members information on Winter Maintenance preparations and arrangements for the 2017/18 winter period and invites the Committee to approve the Winter Maintenance Plans for Ross and Cromarty.

-2. Recommendations
+2 Recommendations

-2.1 Members are asked to:

-Approve the Winter Maintenance Plan for the Badenoch & Strathspey Area, which includes the priority road maps presented in Appendix B.
+2.1 Members are asked to approve the Winter Maintenance Plans for Ross and Cromarty, which includes the priority road lists and maps presented in Appendix B & C.

-3. Background
+3 Background

-- 3.1 The Council's Scheme of Delegation to Area Committees gives the Badenoch and Strathspey Area Committee the power:-" to approve the winter maintenance plan within the strategy and budget allocated by Community Services Committee". - 3.2 Under Section 34 of the Roads (Scotland) Act 1984, a Roads Authority shall take such steps as they consider reasonable to prevent snow and ice endangering the safe passage of pedestrians and vehicles over public roads. - 3.3 The Transport, Environmental and Community Service Committee agreed a number of enhancements to the winter maintenance service at its meeting on 16 May 2013 (Report TEC-41-13).
-These enhancements were included in the revised Winter Maintenance Policy approved on 19 September 2013 (Report TEC-67-13).
-Community Services Committee reviewed the winter Maintenance Policy on 28 April 2016 (Report COM23/16) which benchmarked winter maintenance against other Scottish Local Authorities. - 3.4 On the 28 April 2016 the Community Services Committee noted that 10% of the gritter fleet could start one hour earlier at 5 am to aid treatment of roads in advance of commuter traffic as well as aiding service bus/school transport routes in urban areas, on a discretionary basis based on specific hazards such as heavy ice or snow.
-This equates to approximately one route in each Local Committee area. - 3.5 The Council's Winter Maintenance Policy is in place to ensure a consistent level of service between Areas and to ensure, as far as possible, the safety of drivers/pedestrians.
-However, the operation of that Policy does not and cannot ensure that every road/footway will be free of ice and/or snow at all times. - 3.6 Badenoch and Strathspey Area has its own winter maintenance plan which sets out the operational details required to deliver a service and comply with the Council's policy.
-The Badenoch and Strathspey plan takes full account of the current policy.
+- 3.1 The Council's Scheme of Delegation to Area Committees gives the Ross and Cromarty Committee the power; - " to approve the winter maintenance plan within the strategy and budget allocated by Community Services Committee" - 3.2 Under Section 34 of the Roads (Scotland) Act 1984, a Roads Authority shall take such steps as they consider reasonable to prevent snow and ice endangering the safe passage of pedestrians and vehicles over public roads. - 3.3 The Transport, Environmental and Community Service Committee agreed a number of enhancements to the winter maintenance service at its meeting on 16 May 2013 (Report TEC-41-13).
+These enhancements were included in the approved revised Winter Maintenance Policy approved on 19 September 2013 (Report TEC-67-13).
+Community Services Committee reviewed the winter maintenance policy on the 28 April 2016 (Report COM23/16) which benchmarked winter maintenance against other Scottish Local Authorities.
+The Committee agreed that 10% of the gritter fleet could start one hour earlier at 5 am to aid treatment of roads in advance of commuter traffic as well as aiding service bus routes in larger urban areas. - 3.4 The Council's Winter Maintenance Policy is in place to ensure a consistent level of service between Areas and to ensure, as far as possible, the safety of drivers and pedestrians.
+However, the operation of that Policy does not and cannot ensure that every road and footway will be free of ice or snow at all times. - 3.5 Ross and Cromarty have their own Winter Maintenance Plan which set out the operational details required to deliver a service and comply with the Council's policy.
+The Ross and Cromarty plans take full account of the current policy.

-4. Winter Maintenance Policy
+4 Winter Maintenance Policy

 - 4.1 The Council's Winter Maintenance Policy sets out the hierarchy of priorities for treatment, target times for treatment, and the hours of operation.
-The current Winter Maintenance Policy is contained in Appendix A. - 4.2 Primary routes are treated first, thereafter Secondary routes and then all Other routes being treated as resources permit. - 4.3 The total lengths of each Priority in Badenoch and Strathspey are:
+The current Winter Maintenance Policy is contained in Appendix A. - 4.2 Primary routes are treated first, thereafter Secondary routes and then all Other routes being treated as resources permit. - 4.3 The total lengths of each Priority in Ross and Cromarty are:

-Primary 99 km 25 %
+Primary 524 km 32 %

-Secondary 76 km 20%
+Secondary 536 km 32%

-Other 215 km 55%
+Other 591 km 36%

-4.4 The Council publishes "Winter Services" leaflets for each operational area providing the public with information on snow clearing and gritting of Council roads along with maps showing the Priority attributed to individual roads.

-4.5 The leaflets and Policy information are provided on the "Winter Maintenance" pages on the Council's web site at: www.highland.gov.uk/yourenvironment/roadsandtransport/wintermaintenance
+- 4.4 The Council publishes "Winter Services" leaflets for each operational area providing the public with information on snow clearing and gritting of Council roads along with maps showing the Priority attributed to individual roads. - 4.5 The leaflets and Policy information are provided on the "Winter Maintenance" pages on the Council's web site at:

+www.highland.gov.uk/yourenvironment/roadsandtransport/wintermaintenance

-The Priority location details on maps for the Area are reproduced at Appendix B. These are also available on the Council's website.
+The Priority location details and maps for the Area are included in Appendices B & C. These are available on the Council's website and a copy of the Winter Maintenance Plans for the Area will be available at the Committee.